Damping of dynamical friction force in self-interacting ultralight dark matter and Fornax timing problem: DM density in Fornax dwarf galaxy

 \section{DM density in Fornax dwarf galaxy}

 In what follows, we use the properties of DM halo of Fornax inferred from observations in \cite{jardel2012dark}, where the Fornax mass was modeled to be $M = 5.8^{+1}_{-0.2} \cdot 10^7 M_\odot$ as the best fit of the observations of stellar light profile and stellar kinematics.
 The authors also found that the DM halo density has to be approximately constant and of the order of $\rho_\textrm{obs} = (1.6 \pm 0.1) \cdot 10^{-2} M_\odot \cdot \text{pc}^{-3}$.
 This observation thus disfavors a cuspy CDM density in the center and suggests the presence of a core, which is one of the prominent features of ULDM.
-For our analysis, we adopt the value of the density $\rho (r_h) = \rho_\textrm{obs}$, where $r_h \approx 710$~pc is the observed half-light radius of the Fornax halo \cite{mcconnachie2012observed}, which, in what follows, is referred to as the halo radius.
+For our analysis, we adopt the value of the density $\rho (r_h) = \rho_\textrm{obs}$, where $r_h \approx 710$~pc is the observed half-light radius of the Fornax halo \cite{mcconnachie2012observed}. {We will use $r_h$ as an estimate of the ULDM core size and refer to it hereafter as the halo radius.
+While this set of observationally based constraints uniquely determines the model adopted in our analysis, we note that the structure and size of the DM Fornax halo remain under debate because the observed baryon kinematics can be fitted by multiple models, see Refs. \cite{walker2007velocity,Goldstein:2022pxu,Korshynska:2025nia}. }

 Note that for a known density profile $\rho(r)$, one can easily derive the corresponding rotation velocity of a test particle (e.g., star) in the gravitational potential produced by $\rho(r)$ \cite{chavanis2011mass}